 Users can utilize this feature in the tool to migrate the Outlook rules and folder permissions after the completion of the migration task.

-Just like the migration task, the pre and post-migration tasks are also crucial for an Office 365 Migration.
+Just like the migration task, the pre and post-migration tasks are also crucial for an Office 365 Migration tool.
 Many things are to be considered before and after performing migration from Exchange and Office 365.
 However, a professional tool like Kernel Migrator for Exchange integrates many features to perform these tasks automatically.